DonaldWhyte/mocking-in-rust-using-double/contents.md

 [NEXT]
 TODO: mention that the vision for this library that this must be usable in `stable`

-TODO: there exist many other mocking libraries that use nightly compiler plugins
+_note_
+The vision for `double` is that must use `stable`.

 TODO: this makes supporting some features difficult

+here exist many other mocking libraries that use nightly compiler plugins.

 [NEXT]
 ### Type Limitations